Rowan-Ranch/livestock-rs/README.md

 ## Camel Breeds
 - Features common varieties of camel breeds like Afar Dromedary and Somali Dromedary.
 - Regional specialties, including Kalmyk Bactrian and more.

+## Chicken Breeds
+- Features a wide variety of chicken breeds including popular types like Rhode Island Red, Orpington, and Leghorn.
+- Regional specialties, including AC, Turken (Naked Neck), Yokohama, and more.

 ## Roadmap
  - 🗂️ Expand support for other livestock species (e.g., chickens, ducks, geese).